 It’s hard to explain to anyone how I got to that point, and also how I got back from it.
 When I talk about it, it feels like I’m talking about a different person.
 More than one person has expressed shock and surprise that I ever ended up like that.
 People who knew me before, and those who have met me since, cannot fathom how I allowed any of this to happen to me.

-I am one of the lucky few: the minute I had my baby, and was able to comprehend that it was my job to keep her safe and happy, something clicked in my head.
+I am one of the lucky few: the minute I had my baby, and was able to comprehend that it was my job to keep her safe and happy; something clicked in my head.
 I knew deep down, even with all of the mind games and tricks that had been employed against me, that this was a dangerous situation for a baby.
 And I had an amazing health visitor who helped and supported me.

 Someone called me inspirational the other day.
 People tell me I’m strong.
 I don’t feel like I’m either of those things… but if I had to choose between those words, or the four above, to describe myself, I would come down closer to inspirational and strong than the others, any day.
 Even on a really bad day.